-As of December 31, 2021, we had 91 full-time employees.
-As our clinical development and commercialization plans and strategies develop, and as we transition into operating as a public company, we will need to expand our managerial, clinical, regulatory, sales, marketing, financial, development, manufacturing and legal capabilities or contract with third parties to provide these capabilities for us.
+As of December 31, 2022, we had 124 full-time employees.
+As our clinical development and commercialization plans and strategies develop, we will need to expand our managerial, clinical, regulatory, sales, marketing, financial, development, manufacturing and legal capabilities or contract with third parties to provide these capabilities for us.
 As our operations expand, we expect that we will need to manage additional relationships with various strategic collaborators, suppliers and other third parties.
 Our future growth would impose significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our development and commercialization efforts effectively, including the clinical and FDA review process for PLN-74809 and any other product candidates, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems and procedures.
+- identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our development and commercialization efforts effectively, including the clinical and FDA review process for bexotegrast and any other product candidates, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems and procedures.